England | Scotland | Wales | Northern Ireland | Ireland

 Measham Medical UnitHigh StreetMeashamDerbyshire, DE12 7HRTel: 01530 270667

 This is provided in regular clinics.
 Your doctor or health visitor will refer you if necessary.

 The unit provides a completely confidential Family Planning service.
-Please make an appointment with the doctor.
-Emergency Contraception: you need to make an appointment to see a doctor within 48 hours, of unprotected sex.
+Please make a telephone appointment with the doctor.
+Emergency Contraception: you need to make a telephone appointment to speak to a doctor within 48 hours of unprotected sex.
 Some chemists will provide emergency contraception without a prescription, but for a charge.
 However, if you are using the chemist in Measham you will need a prescription to obtain emergency contraception.